commsor/titanoboa/README.md

     curl --remote-name https://www.titanoboa.io/distributions/titanoboa_jre.zip

 And then follow the instructions above.
+By default the server will start on port 3000.

 ### Building from the repository
 Titanoboa uses leiningen for dependency management, so if you don't have it download it from https://leiningen.org/ and follow its installation instructions.